-• Salary, bonuses, prizes, and awards
+- Salary, bonuses, prizes, and awards

+- Taxable fringe benefits (including cost of employer-provided group term life insurance coverage that exceeds

+- \$50,000)

-- Taxable fringe benefits (including cost of employer-provided group term life insurance coverage that exceeds \$50,000) - The value of the personal use of an employer-provided car - Most Christmas, birthday, anniversary, retirement, and other special occasion gifts paid by the church - Business expense reimbursements paid under a nonaccountable plan (one that does not require substantiation of business expenses within a reasonable time or does not require excess reimbursements to be returned to the church or reimburses expenses out of salary reductions).
-Also note that such reimbursements are subject to income tax and Social Security withholding if paid to nonminister employees. - If you reimburse employee travel expenses under an accountable plan using a standard business mileage rate in excess of the standard IRS-approved rate include in Box 1 the amount by which your mileage rate reimbursements for the year exceed the IRS-approved rates.
-Also note that such excess reimbursements are subject to income tax and Social Security withholding if paid to nonminister employees or ministers who have elected voluntary tax withholding.
-Use code L in Box 12 to report the amount equal to the standard IRS-approved rates.
+- The value of the personal use of an employer-provided car - Most Christmas, birthday, anniversary, retirement, and other special occasion gifts paid by the church - Business expense reimbursements paid under a nonaccountable plan (one that does not require substantiation of business expenses within a reasonable time, or does not require excess reimbursements to be returned to the church, or reimburses expenses out of salary reductions).
+Also note that such reimbursements are subject to income tax and Social Security withholding if paid to nonminister employees. - Generally, payments made under an accountable plan are excluded from the employee's gross income and are not reported on Form W-2.
+However, if you pay a per diem or mileage allowance and the amount paid for substantiated miles or days traveled exceeds the amount treated as substantiated under IRS rules, you must report as wages on Form W-2 the amount in excess of the tax amount treated as substantiated.
+The excess amount is subject to income tax withholding and Social Security and Medicare taxes (or railroad retirement taxes, if applicable).
+Report the amount treated as substantiated (that is, the nontaxable portion) in Box 12 using code L.

-Note: At the time of publication, the IRS had not yet published standard mileage rates for 2021.
+NOTE: At the time of publication, the IRS had not yet published standard mileage rates for 2022.
 Please check the Standard Mileage Rates page on the IRS website for updates.